cozis/WL/README.md

 ## Embedding

-WL programs need to first be translated to bytecode, then evaluated in a virtua machine.
+WL programs need to first be translated to bytecode, then evaluated in a virtual machine.
 The bytecode is completely standalone and can be cached.

 The API is quite involved as it tries not to take resource ownership from the caller.
 Ideally parent applications will have their own simplified wrapper over this API with caching and support for their own object model.

 ### Compilation

-To compile a script, you need create a `WL_Compiler` object and add the source file to it
+To compile a script, you need to create a `WL_Compiler` object and add the source file to it

 ```c
 int main(void)